trentinodigitale/Greencycle-Web-Marketplace/README.md

 * ‘Disposal’ means any operation which is not recovery even where the operation has as a secondary consequence the reclamation of substances or energy.
 Annex I sets out a non-exhaustive list of disposal operations.

-BETA VERSION
+VERSION STATE
 The platform is hosted by Trentino Digitale Spa Data Center and it is available in BETA version here: https://www.greencycle.it/
-The BETA version has been released Septembre 2019
-It will be tested and refined jointly with the Circular Economy Manager Network from September 2019 to February 2020, with the feedback received
+The BETA version has been released Septembre 2019.
+It has been tested and refined jointly with the Circular Economy Manager Network from September 2019 to February 2020, with the feedback received.
+It is now operational in the version 1.0 and available to contibutions and comments from the community, even after the project end (30 April 2020)

 HOW TO GIVE FEEDBACK
 It is possible to open an issue (suggestions, bugs, contents, etc) to the tea, about the platform opening an issue here.